cpagniel/FishOASIS/software/FishOASIS_software.md

 ## Additional Information

+For more details about the gphoto2 package, [click here](http://www.gphoto.org/).
-For more details on the wittyPi, [click here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).
+For more details about the wittyPi, [click here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).
-For more details on wiringPi, [click here](http://wiringpi.com/).
+For more details about the wiringPi package, [click here](http://wiringpi.com/).

 ## Author
 Camille Pagniello (cpagniel@ucsd.edu)